 MHealth Fairview Masonic Children’s Hospital

-Participants: 13 participants, including healthcare providers and caretakers within the inpatient and outpatient healthcare systems were recruited to participate in focus groups, participatory design activities, interviews, and site visits.
+Participants: 13 participants, including healthcare providers and caretakers within the inpatient and outpatient healthcare systems, took place in focus groups, journey mapping, interviews, and site visits.

 Impacts: